How long does it take to inflate a Birth Pool in a Box?

 How do I keep the water warm?

 When you are in the birthing pool, you should feel comfortable, but not too warm.
-In labour, the water should be maintained according to your comfort between 91°F - 98°F. The latest evidence cites that the best gauge for temperature of the water is maternal comfort.
+In labour, the water should be maintained according to your comfort between 91°F - 98°F. The latest evidence says that the best gauge for temperature of the water is maternal comfort.
 If she is too hot or too cold, adjust the water accordingly and don't mind so much what the thermometer says.
-However, for water birth, the temperature should be 96°F - 98°F or the same temperature as the woman.
+However, for a water birth, the temperature should be 96°F - 98°F or the same temperature as the woman.
 You can use the thermometer provided to measure the water temperature.
 Note that temperature measurement is an inexact science and most inexpensive thermometers are accurate at best to +/- 1°F regardless of the number of decimal places they display.
 The heat loss will be around 1-2°F per hour, depending on the temperature, humidity and air flow in the room.
 A cover or tarpualin over the pool reduces humidity when the birth pool is not in use.
 Temperature monitoring every hour and adjusting temperature by removing & adding water can be attended to effectively by the woman's partner without great difficulty.
-We recommend that you keep a clean bucket handy to empty water before topping up, if the water level is already at the recommended maximum.
+We recommend that you keep a clean bucket handy to empty water before topping it up, if the water level is already at the recommended maximum.

 How do I empty the pool?